Polycythemia Vera (PV) Education | Blood Cancer

 Hematocrit and Disease Management

 In PV, the key treatment goal is to achieve and maintain a hematocrit level below 45%.
-Hematocrit is the ratio of red blood cells to the total amount of blood in the body.5
+Hematocrit is the ratio of red blood cells to the total amount of blood in the body.6

-Controlled hematocrit can reduce the risk of clotting events and alleviate symptoms.5 Without controlled hematocrit, patients can have serious consequences, including:
+Controlled hematocrit can reduce the risk of clotting events and alleviate symptoms.6 Without controlled hematocrit, patients can have serious consequences, including:

-- A 4x higher risk of death from cardiovascular and thrombotic events.
+- A 4x higher risk of cardiovascular death or major cardiovascular events.2

 - High symptom burden.2

-Common approaches to reduce hematocrit include phlebotomy (removal of blood from the body) and medications designed to lower red blood cell counts.6
+Common approaches to reduce hematocrit include phlebotomy (removal of blood from the body) and medications designed to lower red blood cell counts.7

 Current Treatment Approaches